nhungly2805/employee-attrition/README.md

 Link to dataset: https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset
 # Business questions:
-1. How many people leave the company?
+1. What is the overall picture of the company's human resources situation?
-2. Which factors contribute to the decision to leave the company?
+2. Which factors contribute to the attrition rate?
+3. In the future, in what ways can the company help retain employees?
 ## Data accuracy:
 Before addressing the questions, an assessment of data accuracy is imperative.
 The dataset comprises 1470 unique values with no missing entries across all columns, and no alterations were made to the original database.
 ## Answering questions:
 Link to the dashboard: https://public.tableau.com/app/profile/nhung.ly/viz/Employeeatrrition/Dashboard1
-### Question number 1: Overall Attrition Statistics
+### Question number 1: What is the overall picture of the company's human resources situation?

 A total of 237 individuals left the company, categorized by gender, education field, and marital status.
 - By gender: